ChenfuShi/tools_for_HiChIP/README.md

                              [-t THRESHOLD] [-v]

-Convert hichipper mango output to washu pairwise interaction files and filters with FDR scores and/or minimum number of reads.
+Convert hichipper mango output to washu pairwise interaction files and filters with FDR scores and minimum number of reads.
 Uses bgzip and tabix to compress and index the file

 optional arguments: